 High Risks Involving Occupational Exposure

-Before government intervention forced businesses to heavily regulate the use of asbestos in the 1980s, millions of workers were exposed to dangerous amounts of the carcinogenic substance.
+Before government intervention forced businesses to heavily regulate the use of asbestos in the 1980s, millions of workers were exposed to dangerous amounts of carcinogenic substances.
 Over the decades since, thousands have fallen ill as a result of that exposure.

-Many of the negligent, Illinois-based businesses allegedly responsible for exposing unknowing victims to a known toxin are notable on a national scale.
-Several of the biggest oil companies in the U.S. have been named as defendants in Illinois asbestos cases-among them Mobil, Shell and CITGO.
-Other high-profile defendants include the Eureka Company, Illinois Light and Power and Metal Works.
+Many of the negligent, Illinois-based businesses allegedly responsible for exposing unknowing victims to a known toxin is notable on a national scale.
+Several of the biggest oil companies in the U.S. have been named as defendants in Illinois asbestos cases-among them Mobil, Shell, and CITGO.
+Other high-profile defendants include the Eureka Company, Illinois Light and Power, and Metal Works.

 Statewide Response to a Health Crisis